melanierichards/just-build-websites/docs/unit-converter.md

 # Make a unit converter

 ## Interface
-Get creative.

-Feeling brave?
-Try to recreate the converter interface used at [Google](https://www.google.com/search?q=unit+converter&ie=utf-8&oe=utf-8).
+Design the interface however you would like.
+If you get stuck, try to recreate the converter interface used at [Google](https://www.google.com/search?q=unit+converter&ie=utf-8&oe=utf-8).

 ## Details
 Convert various units from one to the other.